Kobe Bryant: Early years (1996–1999)

-The 1998–99 season marked Bryant's emergence as a premier guard in the league.
-With starting guards Van Exel and Jones traded, Bryant started every game for the lockout-shortened 50-game season.
-During the season, he signed a six-year contract extension worth $70 million.
-This kept Bryant with the Lakers until the end of the 2003–04 season.
-Even at an early stage of his career, sportswriters were comparing Bryant's skills to those of Michael Jordan and Magic Johnson.
-However, the playoff results were no better as the Lakers were swept by the San Antonio Spurs in the Western Conference Semifinals.
+The 1998–99 season marked Bryant's emergence as a premier guard.
+He started every game for the lockout-shortened 50-game season.
+He signed a six-year $70 million contract extension, keeping him a Laker through 2003–04.
+Sportswriters compared his skills to Michael Jordan and Magic Johnson.
+The Lakers made the playoffs, where they were swept by the eventual champion San Antonio Spurs in the Western Conference Semifinals.